scovetta/SIRT-1/docs/Maintainer_of_Last_Resort_Guidelines.md

 #### 6.3.2 Inbound channels are closed by policy

-Disable issues and pull requests on a last-resort release repository, or auto-close them with a template pointing at the steward search and the original project.
+Disable pull requests and restrict issues submission exclusively for regression reports regarding the patch on a last-resort release repository, or auto-close them with a template pointing at the steward search and the original project.
 This is policy rather than a per-release choice.
 It separates a bounded artifact from an unfunded support desk.
 Security reports about the release itself route to the SIRT front door like any other report (§10).

 ### 6.4 Release gate: correctness controls